 - It's also dangerous for the submarine.
 A celebrated incident of U-boats trying to save men they had sunk was (literally) scuttled by Allied air raids that caught them on the surface.

 - A variation: During the Age of Wooden Ships and Iron Men, and to an extent still today, it was considered extremely poor form to capture or detain people who had gone to sea to save lives, such as local lifeboatmen or warships that assisted stranded enemies only to find themselves stranded or surrounded by reinforcements.
 After the Action of 13 January 1797, where two British frigates forced the French 74-gun Droits de l'Homme onto a sandbar, British prisoners from a previous engagement onboard the Homme were freed and helped heroically to rescue the trapped crew.
-They were among the 140 survivors of the ship's 1300 strong crew and embarked soldiery, and they were all immediately returned to Britain in recognition of their help.
+They were among the 140 survivors of the ship's 1300 strong crew and embarked soldiery, and they were all immediately returned to Britain in recognition for their help.

 - In modern air-to-air combat, shooting down an ejected pilot's parachute is quite possibly the single most evil thing a fighter pilot can do, given the pilot is no longer a threat, and realistically you have to go out of your way to kill the pilot like that.
 It has been known to cause entire squadrons to go on a Roaring Rampage of Revenge to kill that guy.
 It was a pretty quick way for the killer to lose points with his own wingmen, too.
 Even on a pragmatic level, shooting down parachutes meant the enemy might start doing it, too, and that meant if they ever had to bail out, they might get killed the same way.